kd1729/multiuser_todoApp_from_scratch/README.md

-# A simple TODO app made from Scratch using ReactJS.
+# A multi-user TODO app made from Scratch using ReactJS.
 ### Key Features

 - Add / Delete a Todo.